First floor underfloor heating – can it be done?

 For a straightforward and quick installation, keeping costs down, it is important to choose the right system for the job.

-The 3 most popular first floor UFH systems
+The 2 most popular first floor UFH systems

 1. Metal heat transfer plates

-There are a few different systems of this type on the market, they can vary considerably in the way they are installed and the quality of material.
+There are a few different systems of this type on the market, they vary considerably in the way they are installed and their quality.

 2. Low profile pre-routed gypsum boards